mjem/shareclip/README.rst

 Commands
 --------

-The project has a single command line entry command.
-Run :code:`shareclip --help` to see available options.
+Run :code:`shareclip --help` to see available options including changing the port and URL prefix.

 Statefile
 ---------